JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 1. Mooer GE300 software says its only ycompatible with 10.15 and does seem to run on Big Sur although couldnt find the device so it instantly closed.
 1. Valeton GP100 software works on Big Sur.  in Taylor Danleys video he shows how to make the usb signal dry too!
 1. [Using XSonic XTone with iPad](https://thesweetsetup.com/playing-guitar-from-my-ipad/)
+1. Fractal FM3 Editt software is updated in March 2021 and is compatible with Catalina which is a promising note about them keeping it up to date with future versions of macos and the m1